 Music and theater were parallel tracks for Gary Paul.
 It was drama by day & music by night, as he performed with his band at well-known New York hot spots of the day, while studying drama at New York City’s High School of Performing Arts.
 After high school he studied acting at HB Studios, appearing Off-Off Broadway, while playing the Greenwich Village folk scene.

 But to make ends meet, he played fender bass with many New York-based bands in styles ranging from society and contemporary folk to bluegrass, Brazilo-Cuban fusion, world music, country and classic rock, all while working by day with the developmentally disabled, completing a B.A. in Psychology, and Masters degrees in Public Administration & Computer Science.

 But, in 2002, he changed his focus to performing original narrative story songs at small clubs, coffeehouses and folk festivals, earning him first place in the 2006 Xtreme Folk Scene Song Contest.
 His debut CD, “Sid’s Gaseteria,” was released in 2007 on the Big Moose Music label.
 His Sophomore CD, “American Road,” was released in 2018 on the Storm Canyon Music label, debuting 38 on the Folk DJ Charts .

-Now a resident of Santa Fe, New Mexico, Gary Paul Hermus performs both as a solo artist under the name Gary Paul, and as an accompanist on bass for others.
-He continues writing his Road Warrior essays and is working on the second book of The Port Edgerton series, as well as a science fiction/fantasy novel that he hopes to turn into a series.
+Now a resident of Santa Fe, New Mexico, Gary Paul Hermus occasionally performs both as a solo artist under the name Gary Paul and as an accompanist on bass for others.
+He continues writing his Road Warrior essays and has recently completed the manuscript for the second book of The Port Edgerton series.
+He is also writing a science fiction/fantasy novel he hopes to turn into a series.